 To provide rights and freedoms for all religions and beliefs in the workplace, Candice Corby, CEO of Cobra Legal Solutions, promotes the celebration of religion and belief, encouraging employees to be their full selves including bringing their faith and beliefs to work.
 Cobra Legal Solutions accomplishes the goal of being a religiously inclusive workplace by observing every festival and religious holiday world-wide, and also by hosting a commemoration for religions in a week known as “Cobra Life Week”.
 Candice is actively involved with many prominent organizations including the World Economic Forum, Women’s Indian Chamber of Commerce & Industry, and the U.S. State Department, working for greater gender empowerment and interfaith understanding within Cobra and the global community they serve.

 Jury for the Global Business & Interfaith Peace Awards

-	The 2021 jury is comprised of H.E.
-Ján Figeľ, former European Union Special

-	Envoy for promotion of freedom of religion or belief outside the EU; Dr.

-	Katrina Lantos Swett, President of the Lantos Foundation for Human Rights &

-	Justice, and a former head of the US Commission on International Religious

-	Freedom; and Per L. Saxegaard, Business CEO, and Founder and Executive

-	Chairman of the Business for Peace Foundation, Oslo, Norway.
+The 2021 jury is comprised of a group of high-level experts, including from the European Union (H.E.
+Ján Figeľ, former Special Envoy for promotion of freedom of religion or belief outside the EU); the NGO religious freedom community (Dr. Katrina Lantos Swett, President of the Lantos Foundation for Human Rights & Justice, and a former Chair of the US Commission on International Religious Freedom); and the business & peace community (Per L. Saxegaard, Business CEO, and Founder and Executive Chairman of the Business for Peace Foundation, Oslo, Norway).